felixrieseberg/slack-archive/README.md

  * **Completely static**: The generated files are pure HTML and will still work in 50 years.
  * **Everything you care about**: This tool downloads messages, files, and avatars.
  * **All conversations**: We'll fetch public channels, private channels, DMs, and multi-person DMS.
+ * **No cloud, free**: Do all of this for free, without giving anyone your information.

 <img width="1151" alt="Screen Shot 2021-09-09 at 6 43 55 PM" src="https://user-images.githubusercontent.com/1426799/132776566-0f75a1b4-4b9a-4b53-8a39-e44e8a747a68.png">